-You’ve likely heard of cataracts, and even seen people in your family or circle of friends that have undergone the cataract procedure.
+You’ve likely heard of cataracts, and even seen people in your family or circle of friends who have undergone the cataract procedure.
 That being said, many patients who may be a candidate for cataract surgery do not know what cataracts really are.

 In this article, we are going to shed some light on the issue.
-We are also going to share with you the signs of cataracts, the treatments available, and the entire process from initial consultation, to post-op care.
+We are also going to share with you the signs of cataracts, the treatments available, and the entire process from initial consultation to post-op care.